Genocide of indigenous peoples: Famines in British India

 Late Victorian Holocausts: El Niño Famines and the Making of the Third World is a book by Mike Davis about the connection between political economy and global climate patterns, particularly El Niño-Southern Oscillation (ENSO).
 By comparing ENSO episodes in different time periods and across countries, Davis explores the impact of colonialism and the introduction of capitalism, and the relation with famine in particular.
 Davis argues that "Millions died, not outside the 'modern world system', but in the very process of being forcibly incorporated into its economic and political structures.
-They died in the golden age of Liberal Capitalism; indeed, many were murdered ... by the theological application of the sacred principles of Smith, Bentham and Mill."
+They died in the golden age of Liberal Capitalism; indeed, many were murdered... by the theological application of the sacred principles of Smith, Bentham and Mill."

 Davis characterizes the Indian famines under the British Raj as "colonial genocide".
 Some scholars, including Niall Ferguson, have disputed this judgment, while others, including Adam Jones, have affirmed it.

-Rubber Boom in Congo and Putumayo

-From 1879 to 1912, the world experienced a rubber boom.
-Rubber prices skyrocketed, and it became increasingly profitable to extract rubber from rainforest zones in South America and Central Africa.
-Rubber extraction was labor-intensive, and the need for a large workforce had a significant negative effect on the indigenous population across Brazil, Peru, Ecuador and Colombia and in the Congo.
-The owners of the plantations or rubber barons were rich, but those who collected the rubber made very little, as a large amount of rubber was needed to be profitable.
-Rubber barons rounded up all the Indians and forced them to tap rubber out of the trees.
-Slavery and gross human rights abuses were widespread, and in some areas, 90% of the Indian population was wiped out.
-One plantation started with 50,000 Indians and when the killings were discovered, only 8,000 were still alive.
-These rubber plantations were part of the Brazilian rubber market which declined as rubber plantations in Southeast Asia became more effective.

-Roger Casement, an Irishman travelling the Putumayo region of Peru as a British consul during 1910–1911, documented the abuse, slavery, murder, and use of stocks for torture against the native Indians: "The crimes charged against many men now in the employ of the Peruvian Amazon Company are of the most atrocious kind, including murder, violation, and constant flogging."
+Indigenous peoples of Oceania (pre-1945)

+Australia

+In a similar manner to the United States and Canada, the British colonization of Australia was conducted under the pretense of indigenous lands being deemed "empty" in order to justify their acquisition of Aboriginal lands and deny them sovereignty or property rights.
+Colonization also caused a large decrease in the indigenous population from war, newly introduced diseases, massacre by colonists, and attempts at forced assimilation.
+The European settlers grew rapidly in number and created entirely new societies.
+The Aboriginal population became an oppressed minority in their own country.
+The overall gradual violent expansion of colonies into indigenous land during the Australian frontier wars lasted for centuries.
+Australia enacted the genocidal policy of "breeding out the colour" in the 1930s.

+The virtual extinction of the Aboriginal Tasmanians is regarded as a classic case of near genocide by Lemkin, most comparative scholars of genocide, and many general historians, including Robert Hughes, Ward Churchill, Leo Kuper and Jared Diamond, who base their analysis on previously published histories.
+Between 1824 and 1908 White settlers and Native Mounted Police in Queensland, according to Raymond Evans, killed more than 10,000 Aboriginal people, who were regarded as vermin and sometimes even hunted for sport.